Healthdirect Free Australian health advice you can count on.

 What should I do if I'm not eligible for screening?

-You can still get lung cancer even if you are not eligible for screening.
-Talk to your doctor about your risks and for help to quit smoking.
+You can still get lung cancer even if you are not eligible for the screening program.
+If you’re not yet 50 years of age, talk to your doctor about your risks and for help to quit smoking.

 Ask your doctor about other ways to care for your lung health outside of this program.